 Mortgage insurance has many benefits, however, it might not always be the best mortgage protection option for you.
-Continue reading to find some mortgage insurance tips on how to protect your mortgage, as well as tips on how to save money on mortgage insurance (should you do decide that is the right choice for you).
+Continue reading to find some insurance tips on how to protect your mortgage, as well as tips about ways to save money on mortgage insurance (should you do decide that is the right choice for you).

-Not everyone can afford to pay for a house in cash, and that is why home loans are so popular.
+Not everyone can afford to pay for a house in cash, and that is why home insurance is so popular.
 But did you know lenders or banks usually drive a hard bargain on home loans?

 We recommend, considering term life insurance, instead.
 It is the cheapest way to protect your home.
 If you die unexpectedly, your family can use the payout to pay off the mortgage balance.